HoorAltoaimy/JavaScript-Basics-Challenge/README.md

 # JavaScript basic coding challenges

 #### Please read these carefully:
+- There is no need to open a PR.

+- Discuss your solutions within your classmates and slack tech channel

 - The idea of these challenges `is not to google the solution.` try your best thinking how can we solve such problems.

 - You should be aware of the `basic syntax + problem solving skills`

-- It's better to try your best to figure it out. `do a peer programming with your group mate/s (or go solo)`. think together on how to figure it out and `have fun!`
+- It's better to try your best to figure it out. `do a peer programming with your group mate/s (or go solo)`.
+Think together on how to figure it out and `have fun!`

 - Remember, `googling the solution is not what this assignment is expecting`

 - Solve as many challenges as you could and write your solutions in `index.js` file

 ---